lucaslorentz/caddy-docker-proxy/README.md

     	Validates if caddy container and target are in same network (default true)
 ```

-Check **examples** folder to see how to set them on a docker compose file.

 Those flags can also be set via environment variables:

 ```